wcchin/pyreveal/README.md

 a python package for converting markdown to reveal.js slides.

 ## Why another converter?
-Previously, I was(am) using jupyter to create a notebook with slides, and convert it using jupyter+nbconvert, and even wrote some codes to customize the output html file, and convert to pdf using phantom.js+decktape  automatically.
+Previously, I was(am) using jupyter to create a notebook with slides, and convert it using jupyter+nbconvert, and even wrote some codes to customize the output html file, and convert to pdf using <a href="https://github.com/astefanutti/decktape" target="blank">phantomjs+decktape</a> automatically.
 So, the nbconvert can do the conversion from notebook to reveal.js.

 But, I don't understand why they keep the cell tags, which make it a pain while customizing the themes, and the custom.css, that following the tutorials or answers from stackoverflow to customize the reveal.js (the js), the codes will not work for the nbconvert version of slides.html.